PRIDE-R/archive-annual-trends/README.md

 ## Modifications

 Our third analysis deals with what modifications are associated with a dataset.
-We will repetat the same procedure.
+We will repeat the same procedure.

 ```r